lynnfaraday/aresmush.com/_root/tutorials/config/ranks.md

 1. Go to the Web Portal's Admin screen.
 2. Select Advanced Config.
-3. Edit `config_ranks.yml`
+3. Edit `ranks.yml`

-## Rank Group
+## rank_group

 The ranks system is designed so that one group setting controls what ranks are available to you.
 The default configuration bases ranks on Faction, so each faction will have a different rank system.

-## Available Ranks
+## ranks

-You list the ranks for each faction in order of seniority (least senior to most senior), along with a true/false indicator of whether that rank is available in chargen or not.
+You list the ranks for each group in order of seniority (least senior to most senior), along with a true/false indicator of whether that rank is available in chargen or not.
 Restricted ranks must be set by admins or people with the manage_rank permission.

-You can define different types within a faction - typically this would be for Officer/Enlisted ranks.
+You can define different types within a group - typically this would be for Officer/Enlisted ranks.
 Types are just used for display purposes in the ranks list, and have no functional use.

         Navy:
             Officer: